nim-lang/Nim/doc/intern.rst

 This solves the problem without having to special case the logic that fills the internal seqs which are affected by the pragmas.

-In fact, this decribes how the AST should be stored in the database, as a "shallow" tree.
+In fact, this describes how the AST should be stored in the database, as a "shallow" tree.
 Let's assume we compile module ``m`` with the following contents: